NonicaTeam/AI-Connector-for-Revit/README.md

 - **Read & Select Only (Phase 1)**
   Model reading, inspection, and element selection
-  (Write operations will be added in a later release.)

 - **Integration with Nonicatab**
   The “AI Connector” button appears in the Nonicatab toolbar after installation, and selecting the ready-to-use toolbar or tool.